-It’s a great time to be an IT professional.
-Unemployment in the technology market remains low (Dice.com last reported it being around 3.5%).
-With unemployment being low and the industry vastly growing, it’s giving IT professionals more opportunities to work in a certain role, technology or with a specific company.
+It’s a great time to work in the IT industry.
+Unemployment in the technology market is down to 2.4%.
+IT salaries increased by 3.9% over 2015.
+There are more opportunities to work in a certain role, technology or with a specific company.

 Another benefit to being an IT professional is the amount of contracting that happens in this industry.
 While contractors exist across many types of jobs, it’s extremely prevalent in technology.
 IT professionals get the choice of whether they want to work as an independent contractor or if they want to work full time for their employer.

-There’s no right or wrong answer when it comes to working on a contract assignment versus being a full time employee.
-It depends on the employee’s situation and what’s right for them.
+There’s no right or wrong answer when it comes to working contract versus full time employment.
+It depends on the person’s situation and what’s right for them.
 However, there are pros and cons to both.
-If you’re considering moving from a contract role to a full time one (or vice versa) check out our advantages and disadvantages to both below:
+If you’re considering leaving your job for a contract or full time role, check out our advantages and disadvantages to both below:

 The biggest benefit to being an IT contractor is receiving a higher wage per hour than a full time employee would.
 Employers don’t have to pay contractors benefits, unemployment insurance or holiday and vacation pay (this can also be found under contractor disadvantages!) so IT contractors are able to make a higher paycheck because those things aren’t being deducted out.

 Also, contractors usually work for a specified length of time on a contract.
-Working a 6 or 12 month contract allows them to gain experience on many different projects, across various companies and industries.
+Working a 6 or 12 month contract versus full time employment allows them to gain experience on many different projects, across various companies and industries.
 Additionally, these companies are likely to use different technologies, giving the contractors the ability to constantly add new skills and experiences to their resume.

 As we already mentioned above, while contractors make a higher wage than a full time employees in that same role, the contractor does not receive any benefits (health, 401K, etc.) or PTO from their employer.
 Contractors need to purchase it on their own, which can be a costly expense.